dhutchison/dhutchison.github.io/_posts/2023-01-21-counting-sensors-in-home-assistant.markdown

 Breaking this one down our state definition has 5 main parts, separated with pipe (`|`) characters:

 1. `states.light` - start with all the state information for the `light` type of entities
 2. `rejectattr('entity_id', 'in' <list of items>` - filter out any items with an `entity_id` in the following list.
 I use this to avoid double counting some lights as both the light and the light group are included in `states.light`.
-This might be a quirk from the groups coming through from Zigbee2MQTT, but does not appear to be a way to exclude the light groups automatically by filtering an attribure, so I am needing to do manually by name.
+This might be a quirk from the groups coming through from Zigbee2MQTT, but does not appear to be a way to exclude the light groups automatically by filtering an attribure, so I am needing to add exclusions manually by name.
 3. `selectattr('state', 'eq', 'on')` filter the list of items to only those which have a `state` attribute with a value of `on`.
 This is how we restrict to only lights which are currently turned on
 4. `list` - converts the results into a list
 5. `count` - counts the items in the source list and returns the number